burimkameri/backend-dev-task/README.md

 instead of integrating service creation and deleting.
 The above application should be dockerized, one for the webserver application and the other for the database.

-IMPORTANT: PLEASE CREATE A BRANCH AND RAISE A PR AGAINST THE MASTER BRANCH
+IMPORTANT: PLEASE USE YOUR OWN REPO FOR A SOLUTION AND DO NOT PUSH BRANCHES TO THIS REPO!
 ```

 ## APIs to develop